MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 - Check the :guilabel:`I agree and accept the above terms and conditions...` box to accept the license,
 - Click on :guilabel:`Finish` button.
 This may take some time.

-Once imported, double-click on the :guilabel:`[name].platform` file to open the Platform Editor.
+Once imported, double-click on the :guilabel:`default.platform` file to open the Platform Editor.

 From the Platform Editor, select the :guilabel:`Content` tab to access the modules selection.
 Platform modules can be selected/deselected from the :guilabel:`Modules` frame.